Doctor Mid-Nite

-Doctor Mid-Nite has made several appearance in media adaptions, most notably the Charles McNider version making his live action debut in the second season of Legends of Tomorrow played by Kwesi Ameyaw.
+One of the earliest examples of a disabled superhero, Doctor Mid-Nite has simultaneously been praised as being one of comic book's positive examples of portrayal of physicians and garnered concerns over representational challenges in regards to the Beth Chapel incarnation.
+The character has also appeared in several media adaptations, most notably with the Charles McNider version making his live action debut in the second season of Legends of Tomorrow played by Kwesi Ameyaw.
 McNider also appears in Stargirl, portrayed by Henry Thomas in season one and Alex Collins in season two.
-Beth Chapel also appears in the series, portrayed by actress Anjelika Washington.
+Beth Chapel also appears in the series, portrayed by Anjelika Washington.

 Publication history

 The original version of the character debuted in All-American Comics #25 (April 1941), created by Charles Reizenstein and Stanley Aschmeier.